pubmob-com/pubmob/pubmob/index.md

 ## Why PubMob is productive

-With mobbing, we work on one thing at a time as a team.
+With mob programming, we work on one thing at a time as a team.
 Splitting up and having each team member work on separate items may seem like a good idea, but it creates a significant amount of overhead and cost.
-Mobbing, in contrast, speeds us up by minimizing:
+Mob programming, in contrast, speeds us up by minimizing:

 * {: .outer}Coordination meetings (iteration planning, daily stand-ups)